10 Best Hamams in Istanbul + Where to Eat After Your Bath

 Of all the Turkish baths in Istanbul, Italian/Turkish director Ferzan Özpetek chose this one for his first feature film: Hamam: The Turkish Bath.

-Unlike the other baths on this list, Çukurcuma hammam has a breath-taking monochromatic hararet.
-This gives this Turkish bath a more contemporary spa feel compared to the other baths.
+Unlike the other baths on this list, Çukurcuma hammam has a monochromatic hararet, which gives it a more contemporary spa feel.
 Once you get there, you’ll find that they provide everything from one-use bikinis to makeup remover.

 Çukurcuma Hamamı is another mixed hammam in Istanbul where couples can bathe together; however, children under 12 are not permitted.